 Results: EBIT up 11%, working capital as a percentage of sales down from 30.4% to 21.9%. $70 million in cost savings, a 2 million reduction in floor space, and other improvements in financial performance were attributed to the Carlisle Operating System (COS).

 As noted above, strategy deployment, common metrics, MDI, ongoing assessments and many other elements of the Carlisle Operating System are designed to help Carlisle’s plants sustain the progress that they make and continue improving.
 Many of them have been applying lean manufacturing in various forms for years, to varying degrees of success.
 Support from the CEO, division presidents and the board is what sets the current effort apart, according to Voigt.
 Any management personnel who didn’t really support COS when it launched have moved on.
-The 2008-2009 economic recession, which happened soon after launch, helped the program gain traction as well.

 As the corporate representative for COS, Voigt’s job is to provide communication, resources and support where and when they are needed.
 It’s a role that can’t be accomplished from company headquarters.
 He traveled 49 weeks last year, sharing knowledge and finding “nuggets”—or best practices—that he could bring back to the group.

 In addition to non-stop efforts to improve operational excellence in all areas — and bring new acquisitions up-to-speed through assessments, strategy deployment and go-forward plans — Carlisle is working on sales, inventory and operations planning (SIOP) with suppliers and customers.
 Much of that work centers on the flow of information.